Shopping Cart

 (We should care?)

-Granted, it seems spirit could move them at times, at least judging by the blissful group photos of private Pneuma-affiliated group happenings posted on site and waxing-poetic postings by affiliated visitors...and FINALLY some communication to public on 5-1-20, over four years in, if only for the site-announced decision to permanently close bathhouse operation and massage services (rather than, ostensibly, wait out pandemic)...but likely having planned to repurpose the building all along, never keen on running any hippy-dippy healing spa, and their initial effort to turn it into more conventional, clothing-compulsory one failed abysmally.
-Once the pandemic came along it provided a handy-dandy, quasi plausible excuse to abandon spa service altogether.
+Granted, it seems spirit could move them at times, judging by the blissful group photos of private Pneuma-affiliated group happenings posted on site and waxing-poetic postings by affiliated visitors...and FINALLY some communication to the public on 5-1-20, over four years in, if only to announce their decision to permanently end spa and massage services (rather than, ostensibly, wait out pandemic restrictions)...but possibly having planned to repurpose the building all along.
+They were apparently never too keen on running the spa, or at least not after their initial effort to turn it into a more conventional, clothing-compulsory one failed abysmally.
+Maybe they knew it would all along, but running it a bit and then letting the public reject it for the repressive policy change gave them a plausible excuse for making a radical departure from dedicated spa service.
+The pandemic provided a handy-dandy credible excuse to abandon the 145 year tradition and repurpose the building to create extra make-shift lodging space for anticipated hordes of select retreat and event overnighters they visualize flocking to the place.

-Alas, regardless of actual mindset, their seeming sincere words of regret -- striking some as shameless crocodile tears -- were too late to make a bit of difference to untold legions of former loyal visitors who'd suffered extreme alienation of affection and severe lifestyle disruption over the extreme changes made from late 2016 through early 2018 -- made with ZERO input sought from the longtime visitor base.
+Alas, regardless of actual mindset, their post's seeming sincere words of regret -- striking some as nothing more than shameless crocodile tears -- were too little late to make a bit of difference to untold legions of former loyal visitors who'd suffered extreme alienation of affection and lifestyle disruption over the mindless changes made from late 2016 through early 2018 -- made without any input being sought from longtime dedicated visitors.

 Rants and raves, cont'd

-The following was first Tripadvisor review on place in half a year, posted by DannieJ_13 of Montreal, Canada, exactly two years earlier, on May 1, 2018, confirming how place was going to hell in a hand basket:
+The following re-post was the first Tripadvisor review on the place in half a year, posted by DannieJ_13 of Montreal, Canada, exactly two years earlier on May 1, 2018, confirming the place was obviously going to hell in a hand basket:

 "New owners --- not as nice as it used to be